jonhjelm/docs-and-training/tutorials/level_3_service_creation/python_imageconverter.md

 Uploading the new file works almost exactly like downloading a file.
-We first obtain a `resourceInformation` object (now with the new GSS ID we created) and this time use its `createDescription` to make a fitting HTTP call:
+We first obtain a `resourceInformation` object (now with the new GSS ID we created) and this time use its `createDescription` to make a fitting HTTP call.
+(Yes, obtaining the resource information of a resource which doesn't exist is perfectly valid and necessary if we want to create that resource.)
 ```
         res_info = get_resource_information(gss_location, gss_ID_new,
                                             sessionToken)